mirkomantovani/Travlendar-plus/README.md

 Introduction
 ============

-The main purpose of Travlendar+ allowing users to easily manage their daily meetings and commitments, by providing some useful features such as finding the best means of transport to reach the appointment place and easily know the quickest
+The main purpose of Travlendar+ is allowing users to easily manage their daily meetings and commitments, by providing some useful features such as finding the best means of transport to reach the appointment place and easily know the quickest